Building greater sensitivity and acceptance of neurodiversity

 11th October, 2019

 How do grandparents and caregivers (other than parents) process their own journey of caring for a person with autism?
-This session, facilitated by Akila Vaidyanathan, Director, Amaze Charitable Trust, helped them participants explore this question while also nudging them to support their grandchildren in their journey towards greater independence.
+This session, facilitated by Akila Vaidyanathan, Director, Amaze Charitable Trust, helped the participants explore this question while also nudging them to support their grandchildren in their journey towards greater independence.

 Building allies